shabeer-syed/ACEs/about.md

 In the UK, mothers' and children's data can be linked across services.
 The ability to link mothers' and children's records allows for measuring ACEs before pregnancy, throughout childhood and intergenerationally.

-We have developed *indicators* for identifying *domains* of ACEs and at-risk families using routinely collected health care data of mothers and children presenting to GPs and hospitals, from pregnancy up to 5-years post-birth.
+We have developed *indicators* for identifying *domains* of ACEs among families using routinely collected health care data of mothers and children presenting to GPs and hospitals, from pregnancy up to 5-years post-birth.
 This page provides more information on definitions and brief methods used to develop the indicators.
 [Find the pre-print paper here.](https://papers.ssrn.com/sol3/papers.cfm?abstract_id=3937569)

 ![alt text](https://raw.githubusercontent.com/shabeer-syed/ACEs/main/overall%20logo%20flow.png "workflow")